wrutkowska/BSAN6070/CA05/README.md

 # **CA05 - kNN based Movie Recommender Engine**

 This assignment implements a kNN-based movie recommender engine using Python's scikit-learn library.
-The goal is to recommend movies that are most similar to a given movie based on the genre information and IMDb rating.
+The goal is to recommend movies that are most similar to a given movie based on the genre information and IMDB rating.

 **What question are we trying to answer?** -
 Given a movies data set, what are the 5 most similar movies to a movie query?